 The purposes of the specified measure within the specified program.

 Notes regarding the use of this measure in the program or model

 The program specific quality domain text as derived from the CMS quality domains specified in the CMS quality strategy.

-An explanation of the rationale for the value of this measure; usually includes statements pertaining to importance criterion: impact, gap in care, and evidence.
+An explanation for the value of this measure; usually includes statements pertaining to importance criterion: impact, gap in care, and evidence.